krishnanlab/teaching/2019-spring_compbio/README.md

 Statistics at the level of STT 231 is strongly recommended.

 Basically, it would be assumed that you:
-- know how to code in one of the mainstream languages like Python and R,
+- know how to code in one of the mainstream languages like Python or R,
 - have an understanding of basic statistics and probability, and
 - have studied basic genetics, molecular biology, and cellular biology.